 When the fire is under control, it is a remarkable experience.

-Well, but that's the kicker.
-Even though this has been a practice for generations, given by the strong and unpredictable Kansas' wind (and even more unpredictable human factor - not everyone is a man for the job as Mike), there are hundreds of cases every year when burning get out of control.
+But that's the kicker.
+Even though this has been a practice for generations, given the strong, unpredictable Kansas wind (and even more unpredictable human factor — not everyone is a man for the job as Mike), there are hundreds of cases every year when burning gets out of control.
 That said, every local fire dept has special rigs to help them fight grass fires: 4x4 pick-up trucks converted to carry the equipment.

 The trucks are lighter and more maneuverable than a standard engine, but even with good tires and low gears, it is a challenge each time to get around: as they water the fire, the soil turns into mud, and it is easy to get stuck.

 As long as it is just the grass that turns into dust, it's not such a tragedy.
 The situation flips when another property is endangered.
 It happens that fire cares less about fences.